wp-plugins/cms-page-order/readme.txt

 The plugin resembles [CMS Tree Page View](http://wordpress.org/extend/plugins/cms-tree-page-view/) in many ways, but is designed to look as native as possible, to be used in client projects.
 There is no plugin branding or donate button.
 Just pure functionality.

-For theme developers, there's a filter hook that lets you set the maximum number of levels pages can be nested in.
-There's also a filter to [specify the post types](https://gist.github.com/1380344) this applies to.
-See the PHP file for details about this.
+For theme developers, there's quite a few filters in place for customizing:

+`cmspo_post_types`
+Specify the post types the plugin applies to ([example](http://www.billerickson.net/code/change-post-types-cms-page-order/))

+`cmspo_max_levels`
+The number of levels pages can be nested.

+`cmspo_post_statuses`
+The post statuses to show.
+Default: all (including custom statuses), except trash, auto-draft and inherit

+`cmspo_page_label`
+The label for the subpage in the admin menu ([example](http://www.billerickson.net/code/cms-page-order-customize-page-label/))

+`the_title`
+Standard WP filter, but can be used to customize the page names([example](http://www.billerickson.net/code/add-taxonomy-to-page-names-cms-page-order/))

 #### In Short: